 It's easy to focus only on what you can see and forget that the hidden faces (top, bottom, and back) matter too.
 The back face is particularly tricky since you can't see it while working on the front view.

 Humans are pattern-recognition machines, but this can work against you.
 You might unconsciously avoid certain arrangements because they "don't look right," even though the solution might be counterintuitive.
+Think of a solution where three colors appear on one block.
+You might assume that the colors should be more randomly distributed, but random is random.
+It's just as likely three colors are on one block in a solution as each block have exactly one instance of each color.

 Like any skill-based puzzle, improvement comes through practice.
 Start with the standard 4-cube version, and once you've mastered that, challenge yourself with the 5-cube "Ultra Insanity" variant.
 The additional cube adds exponentially more complexity, but the same principles apply.